-If you are concerned about the immediate safety regarding your student (e.g., suicidal threats or attempt), or you believe that your student is of immediate threat to you or others, please call 911 for help.
+If you are concerned about the immediate safety regarding your student (e.g., threatened or attempted suicide) or you believe that your student is of immediate threat to you or others, please call 911 for help.

 For more information regarding our confidentiality policy, please go here.